 If you are searching for a Canada visitor visa checklist, start with this direct answer: most applicants need a clear colour copy of the passport page, an itinerary, bank statements, travel history, and often an employment letter.
 If you are 18 or older, IRCC also asks many applicants to complete Family Information (IMM 5645), and if you are visiting relatives, you should add an invitation letter and proof of relationship.
 As of March 5, 2026, the official IRCC visitor visa page lists the application fee as starting from CAN$100, and IRCC’s biometrics page lists CAN$85 for one person or CAN$170 for a family applying together.

 That is the short version.
 The more useful version is that Canada does not publish one universal “upload these 10 files and you are done” rule.
 On the official IRCC apply page, the documents change based on whether you are applying as a tourist, for a family visit, or as a business visitor.
 IRCC also says some items are recommended, not mandatory, and that submitting every listed document still does not guarantee approval.
+If you want the document-by-document version of that question before you start checking files off, use Canada Visitor Visa Checklist (2026).

 | Item | What IRCC expects | Why it matters |